brotatotes/bht-automation/bht gen 1/Matthew/Chapter 22/Matthew 22 23 bht.md

 # Matthew 22:23 Commentary Help Text

 ## BHT:
-The passage, which involves a hypothetical question posed by the Sadducees to Jesus, illuminates the significance of grasping the underlying motives behind inquiries.
-Jesus not only addresses their question but also imparts a profound lesson on the resurrection and the transformation of relationships in eternity.
-Through this response, Jesus emphasizes God's power and affirms the reality of the resurrection, comforting believers with the assurance of eternal life.
-Furthermore, this passage urges us to approach challenges with discernment, relying on wisdom and a deep knowledge of Scripture to uncover truth amidst the influence of others.
+In this Bible verse, the Sadducees, who denied the resurrection, confront Jesus with a hypothetical scenario to challenge His teachings.
+Jesus responds with wisdom and deep understanding of Scripture, reminding us of the importance of studying God's Word.
+He clarifies that while marriage as we know it won't exist in heaven, relationships and love will remain.
+This encounter emphasizes the vastness of God's power and encourages us to approach Scripture with humility, trusting in the promise of eternal life.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "In Luke, οἱ ἀντιλέγ . = οἵτινες λέγουσιν Mark."
 2. "Here, the art. being absent, we must understand that they came, saying that there was no resurrection."
-3. "i.e. either, in pursuance of their well-known denial of that doctrine, or, which is more probable, actually saying, maintaining it against our Lord: viz., in shape and manner following."
+3. "Either, in pursuance of their well-known denial of that doctrine, or, which is more probable, actually saying, maintaining it against our Lord: viz., in shape and manner following."

+### John Calvin:
+1. "We see here how Satan brings together all the ungodly, who in other respects differ widely from each other, to attack the truth of God."
+2. "In short, we see that they come out of various camps to make an attack on Christ; and that this was done, because all of them alike hated the light of sound doctrine."
+3. "But how disgraceful and monstrous was it that while, among the profane and blind idolaters of all nations, some notion, at least, of a future life still lingered, among the Jews, the peculiar people of God, this seed of piety was destroyed."

 ### Philip Schaff:
-1. "There is no resurrection." - The Sadducees' denial of the resurrection and immortality of the soul aligns them with the Skeptics and Epicureans among the Greek philosophers.
+1. "There is no resurrection.
+Comp.
+Acts 23:8, where their views are shown to include a denial of the immortality of the soul as well as of the resurrection of the body."

-2. "This sneering spirit is prominent in Sadducees of every age." - The Sadducees' scoffing question reflects their mocking attitude towards the doctrine and Christ Himself.
+2. "This sneering spirit is prominent in Sadducees of every age.
+Afterwards they became earnest enough.
+It is possible they hoped for an answer that might show sympathy with them."

-3. "Errorists often think that opposition to their opponents is agreement with them." - The Sadducees may have hoped for an answer that would show sympathy with their views, but truth always opposes two contrary errors.
+3. "Errorists often think that opposition to their opponents is agreement with them.
+But truth must always oppose two contrary errors."

+### John Gill:
+1. "The Sadducees were a distinct sect, both from the Pharisees and the Herodians."
+2. "They denied that there were angels and spirits, and the immortality of the soul."
+3. "The Sadducees asked him; put the following question to him, in order to expose the weakness and absurdity of such a doctrine."

 ### John Wesley:
-1. "The Sadducees, who did not believe in the resurrection, were trying to trap Jesus with a hypothetical question about marriage in the afterlife.
-This verse highlights the importance of understanding the context in which a question is asked, as it reveals the motives behind it."
+1. "The Sadducees, who did not believe in the resurrection, approached Jesus with a hypothetical scenario to challenge His teachings.
+This verse highlights the importance of understanding the context and motives behind questions asked by skeptics."

+2. "Jesus' response to the Sadducees reveals His deep understanding of Scripture and His ability to provide insightful answers.
+It reminds us of the importance of studying and knowing the Word of God to effectively respond to doubts and challenges."

+3. "The phrase 'neither marry nor are given in marriage' in Jesus' response does not imply that there will be no relationships or love in heaven.
+Rather, it emphasizes that the institution of marriage, as we know it on earth, will not exist in the same way in the eternal kingdom."

+4. "This verse serves as a reminder that God's power and authority surpasses human understanding.
+It encourages us to approach Scripture with humility, recognizing that there may be aspects of God's plan and kingdom that are beyond our comprehension."

-2. "Jesus' response to the Sadducees not only addresses their question but also teaches a profound truth about the resurrection.
-He explains that in the resurrection, people will be like angels and will not marry or be given in marriage.
-This challenges our limited understanding of eternity and reminds us that our earthly relationships will be transformed in the presence of God."
+5. "Jesus' response to the Sadducees also highlights the importance of faith in the resurrection.
+It reminds us that our hope is not in this earthly life alone, but in the promise of eternal life with God."

-3. "Through his response, Jesus also emphasizes the power and authority of God.
-He reminds the Sadducees that God is the God of the living, not the dead, affirming the reality of the resurrection.
-This reassures believers that death is not the end, but a transition into eternal life with God."

-4. "This passage encourages us to approach questions and challenges with wisdom and discernment.
-Jesus' response demonstrates the importance of understanding Scripture and having a deep knowledge of God's character.
-It reminds us to seek truth and not be swayed by the opinions or agendas of others."

 ## Generation Details